 Few men have been the targets of more assaults on their mission or their memory than Joseph Smith.

-Joseph Smith was 21 when he received the golden plates, buried in the Hill Cumorah, and just 23 when he finished translating the Book of Mormon.
 I investigated some of these charges by personal research in original records in Illinois, where Joseph lived the last five years of his life.
 One such charge arose when Joseph Smith, then mayor, and the Nauvoo City Council suppressed the Nauvoo Expositor, an opposition newspaper.
 This suppression focused hostilities against the Church and led directly to Joseph's murder.

 Early Latter-day Saint historians, including Elder B. H. Roberts, conceded that this action was illegal.
 However, as I researched this subject as a young law professor, I was surprised to find a legal basis for this action in the Illinois law of 1844.
 There were many suppressions of newspapers on the frontier in the period before the Civil War.
-The guarantee of freedom of the press in the U.S. Constitution was not declared applicable to the actions of city and governments until 1931, and then only by the Supreme Court's five-to-four reliance on a con tutional amendment adopted in 1868.13 One sl judge the actions of Joseph Smith on the basis laws and circumstances of his day, not ours.
+The guarantee of freedom of the press in the U.S. Constitution was not declared applicable to the actions of city and state governments until 1931, and then only by the U.S. Supreme Court's five-to-four reliance on a constitutional amendment adopted in 1868.13 One should judge the actions of Joseph Smith on the basis of the laws and circumstances of his day, not ours.

-As students at the University of Chicago, histo rian Marvin S. Hill and I were intrigued with the little-known fact that five men went to trial in Illinois for the murder of Joseph Smith.
+As students at the University of Chicago, historian Marvin S. Hill and I were intrigued with the little-known fact that five men went to trial in Illinois for the murder of Joseph Smith.
 For over 10 years we scoured libraries and archives across the nation to find every scrap of information about this 1845 trial and those involved in it.
-Our book reviewed the words and actions of Illinois citizens who knew Joseph Smith personally-some who loved him and risked their lives for him, and others who hated him
+Our book reviewed the words and actions of Illinois citizens who knew Joseph Smith personally-some who loved him and risked their lives for him, and others who hated him and plotted to kill him.
+Nothing in our discoveries in the original court records or in the testimony at the lengthy trial disclosed anything that reflected dishonor on the man who was murdered.14 a period of nationwide financial panic and depression.
+Economic conditions in frontier states like Illinois were ruinous.
+For example, the biographers of Abraham Lincoln have described his financial embarrassments during this decade, when business was precarious, many obligations were in a default, and lawsuits were common.16